ec-builds/enterprise-homelab/projects/active-directory-lab/domain-controller-architecture.md

        prox-lab-01            prox-lab-02
 ```

-This design allows core directory, DNS, and DHCP services to remain available when an individual domain controller or its underlying Proxmox host becomes unavailable.
+This design reduces dependency on any individual domain controller or virtualization host for core directory, DNS, and DHCP services.

 The multi-domain-controller environment also provides hands-on experience with: